-- Patients told us they found it easy to make an appointment. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and the practice sought feedback from staff and patients, which it acted on. - The GPs and management team were aware of and complied with the requirements of the Duty of Candour.
+- Patients said they found it easy to make an appointment. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and the practice proactively sought feedback from staff and patients, which it acted on. - The provider was aware of and complied with the requirements of the Duty of Candour.